alimahmoud7/study-progress/README.md

 My goals are to
 * be proficient with Python and JavaScript
 * build good projects
 * increase my network of communications
+* contribute to an open source project
 * get a job as full stack developer / software engineer

 ## Rules